Why Do Cannabis Plants Change Color?

 Soil pH and How It Affects Pigmentation

 Soil pH is one of the more overlooked aspects when it comes to color change, but it can make a world of difference.
-Anthocyanins, those magical pigments responsible for color variation, react differently depending on the pH of the surrounding environment.
-Just like in flowers like hydrangeas, where soil acidity alters the bloom color, cannabis pigmentation can shift based on how acidic or alkaline your soil is.
+Anthocyanins react differently depending on the pH of the surrounding environment.
+Just like in hydrangeas, cannabis pigmentation can shift based on how acidic or alkaline your soil is.

-When soil leans toward the acidic side (lower pH), anthocyanins tend to appear redder.
-As pH becomes more neutral, you might see more purple hues, and in slightly alkaline conditions, bluish tones may emerge.
-This phenomenon gives growers an additional tool to tweak the final appearance of their crop.
-However, it’s crucial not to alter soil pH too drastically.
-Your goal is visual appeal, but not at the expense of plant health.
+When soil leans toward the acidic side, anthocyanins tend to appear redder.
+As pH becomes more neutral, you might see more purples, and in slightly alkaline conditions, bluish tones may emerge.
+Experiment within safe margins and always prioritize plant health.

 Nutrients and Stress: How They Affect Color